-It is important to know that a BA degree in CD&S is not sufficient for a professional career as a speech-language pathologist or an audiologist.
-Rather, the undergraduate degree forms the basis for future graduate-level coursework in speech-language pathology or audiology.
+NOTE: While the BA in Communicative Disorders & Sciences forms the basis for future graduate-level coursework in speech-language pathology or audiology, a BA degree in CD&S alone is not sufficient for a professional career as a speech-language pathologist or an audiologist.
 State and national standards require a Master's Degree (MA or MS) to practice speech-language pathology, and a clinical doctoral degree (Au.D.) to enter the practice of audiology.

-If you would like to change your major to CD&S, please arrange an appointment with the CD&S undergraduate advisor, Dr. Shaum Bhagat.
+To change your major to CD&S, contact the Lurie College of Education Student Success Center.
 Prior to the appointment, please verify that you have an overall GPA above 2.7.